the-lodestone-project/Lodestone/README.md

 <br>
 The settings you may want to edit are:

-  * Username: The Minecraft Email the bot will log into (use a name and no password for a cracked account).
+  * `Username`: The Minecraft Email the bot will log into (use a name and no password for a cracked account).
   * `Password`: The password for your account (if not using cracked).
   * `Host`: The IP address or hostname of the Minecraft server.
   * `Port`: The port number the Minecraft server is listening on.
 Default is 25565.